X-ray optics: Diffraction

 In X-ray diffraction a beam strikes a crystal and diffracts into many specific directions.
 The angles and intensities of the diffracted beams indicate a three-dimensional density of electrons within the crystal.
 X-rays produce a diffraction pattern because their wavelength typically has the same order of magnitude (0.1–10.0 nm) as the spacing between the atomic planes in the crystal.

 Each atom re-radiates a small portion of an incoming beam's intensity as a spherical wave.
 If the atoms are arranged symmetrically (as is found in a crystal) with a separation d, these spherical waves will be in phase (add constructively) only in directions where their path-length difference 2d sin θ is equal to an integer multiple of the wavelength λ.
 The incoming beam therefore appears to have been deflected by an angle 2θ, producing a reflection spot in the diffraction pattern.

 X-ray diffraction is a form of elastic scattering in the forward direction; the outgoing X-rays have the same energy, and thus the same wavelength, as the incoming X-rays, only with altered direction.
 By contrast, inelastic scattering occurs when energy is transferred from the incoming X-ray to an inner-shell electron, exciting it to a higher energy level.
 Such inelastic scattering reduces the energy (or increases the wavelength) of the outgoing beam.
 Inelastic scattering is useful for probing such electron excitation, but not in determining the distribution of atoms within the crystal.

 Longer-wavelength photons (such as ultraviolet radiation) would not have sufficient resolution to determine the atomic positions.
 At the other extreme, shorter-wavelength photons such as gamma rays are difficult to produce in large numbers, difficult to focus, and interact too strongly with matter, producing particle–antiparticle pairs.

 Similar diffraction patterns can be produced by scattering electrons or neutrons.
 X-rays are usually not diffracted from atomic nuclei, but only from the electrons surrounding them.

 Interference

-X-ray interference is the addition (superposition) of two or more X-ray waves that results in a new wave pattern.
+X-ray interference due to the superposition of two or more X-ray waves produces a new wave pattern.
 X-ray interference usually refers to the interaction of waves that are correlated or coherent with each other, either because they come from the same source or because they have the same or nearly the same frequency.

 Two non-monochromatic X-ray waves are only fully coherent with each other if they both have exactly the same range of wavelengths and the same phase differences at each of the constituent wavelengths.

-The total phase difference is derived from the sum of both the path difference and the initial phase difference (if the X-ray waves are generated from two or more different sources).
+The total phase difference is derived from the sum of the path difference and the initial phase difference (if the X-ray waves are generated from two or more different sources).
 It can then be concluded whether the X-ray waves reaching a point are in phase (constructive interference) or out of phase (destructive interference).